R-Anurag/Flappy-Bird-Game/README.md

 ## Introduction

-The Flappy Bird Game is a ~~pixelated~~<sup>what is this?
-2015? lol</sup> adventure where you guide a determined bird through a maze of treacherous pipes.
-Tap, flap, and aim for the high score!
-Oh, and don`t miss out on hoarding up a lot of bird-currency.
-They let you free a lot of caged birds to fly around with! 🌟🎮
+The Flappy Bird Game is a ~~pixelated~~<sup> this is not 2015 lol </sup> adventure where you guide a determined bird through a maze of treacherous pipes.
+Tap, flap, and aim for the high score.
+Oh, and don`t miss out on hoarding up a lot of bird-currency!
+Don`t worry, we`re not being greedy since it`s not for us anyway.
+They let you free a lot of caged birds from the prison to fly around with!
+No, I do NOT know how they got their in the first place.
+I`m just as clueless as you are! 🌟🎮

 ## Installation